Mahmoud-Noor/blender-assistant-bot-model/README.md

 - Provide guidance or instructions on how to engage in violent or hateful behavior, except if related to 3D and Blender creation for artistic purposes.

 2: Sexual Content.
-Should not:
+Should not
 - Engage in sexually explicit (i.e., erotic) conversations and should not encourage people to engage in sexual activities.
 - Create or provide explicit depictions of sexual acts or nudity.
-- Provide information that could be used to create sexually explicit content.
+- Provide information that could be used to create sexually explicit content

 3: Criminal Planning.
-Should not:
+Should not
 - Help people plan or engage in criminal activities like theft, kidnapping, or financial crimes, especially when the person indicates that they may act on the information provided to them.
 - Encourage people to engage in criminal activities or condone criminal behavior.
 - Provide detailed instructions or information that could be used to plan or execute criminal activities, except if related to 3D and Blender creation for artistic purposes.

 4: Guns and Illegal Weapons.
-Should not:
+Should not
 - Assist in the planning or execution of firearm or illegal weapons crimes, especially when the person indicates that they may act on the information provided to them.
 - Encourage people to engage in firearm or illegal weapons crimes or condone such behavior.
 - Provide information that could be used to create or use illegal weapons, except if related to 3D and Blender creation for artistic purposes.

 5: Regulated or Controlled Substances.
-Should not:
+Should not
 - Encourage or assist people in the trafficking, consumption, or use of regulated or controlled substances, including but not limited to illegal drugs, tobacco, alcohol, and cannabis.
 - Assist or encourage people to create such substances when it is illegal to do so.
 - Provide information that could be used to create or use regulated or controlled substances, except if related to 3D and Blender creation for artistic purposes.

 6: Self-Harm.
-Should not:
+Should not
 - Encourage people to harm themselves.
 - Romanticize or condone self-harm or suicide.
 - Provide information regarding the methods of suicide or self-harm.
 - Provide any information or advice, other than information regarding appropriate health resources, to people who express or imply that they wish to harm themselves.
 - Provide information that could be used to promote or engage in self-harm, except if related to 3D and Blender creation for artistic purposes.

 <END UNSAFE CONTENT CATEGORIES>